-When the vet runs a blood chemistry profile, he's provided with a wealth of information, including a value for a dog's total protein, or TP.
-A dog's total protein value includes the proteins albumin, which accounts for the majority of his blood proteins, and the larger proteins known as globulin.
-Fibrinogen is a third type of blood protein, though it's present in much smaller amounts, comprising approximately 5 percent of a dog's blood proteins.
-A normal TP range for a dog is between 5 and 7.4 gm/dL.
-A normal albumin range is 2.7 to 4.4 g/L, while globulin tends to range between 1.6 and 3.6 g/dL and fibrinogen is between 150 and 400 mg/dl.
+Blood chemistry profiles reveal a wealth of information, including a value for a dog's total protein, or TP.
+A dog's total protein value includes the proteins albumin, which accounts for the majority of blood proteins, and the larger proteins known as globulin.
+Fibrinogen is a third type of blood protein, though it is present in much smaller amounts, comprising approximately 5 percent of a dog's blood proteins.
+A normal TP range for a dog is between 5.5 and 7.2 gm/dL.
+A normal albumin range is 3.2 to 4.1 g/L, while globulin tends to range between 1.9 and 3.7 g/dL.

-Albumin is produced by the liver and holds water in the blood vessels.
+Albumin is produced by the liver and holds water in the blood vessels, so an increase in albumin often indicates dehydration.
 Globulin is produced by your dog's liver and immune system and works to fight disease.
+Therefore, increases in globulin indicate infection of some kind.
 Fibrinogen transforms to fibrin to help in blood clotting.
 Since albumin and globulin make up the majority of the total protein number, understanding their values can provide clues about why a TP value is not in the normal range.